didibib/hydraulic-erosion/README.md

-# hydraulic-erosion
+## About
-Hydraulic erosion simulator written as final project for the course 'Game Physics (INFOMGP)'.
+Hydraulic erosion simulator written as final project for the course Game Physics (INFOMGP) at Utrecht University.
 Simulates water droplets and thermal erosion.
-Written in C++.
+Written in C++.</br>
+By </br>
+Merijn Schepers </br>
+Tariq Bakhtali </br>

 ## Literature
 Implements the following papers: